Ph.D. in Applied Linguistics and Technology at Iowa State University

 See the Graduate POS Manual on Graduation for more details and information regarding the Final Oral Defense of the Dissertation (Final Oral Examination) and finishing up as well as resources with links to very helpful information.

-Final Oral Examinations for students in the ALT program will include two components: a public talk with time for questions-and-answers with the audience (1 hour) and a private meeting of the POS committee with the student (1 hour).
-The exam should be scheduled for two consecutive hours, based on the availability of the student and the POS Committee.
+Final Oral Examinations for students in the ALT program will include two components: a public talk with time for questions-and-answers with the audience (1 hour) and a private meeting of the Academic Plan Committee with the student (1 hour).
+The exam should be scheduled for two consecutive hours, based on the availability of the student and the Academic Plan Committee.
 Committee members must attend both components, which can be held in-person, virtually, or in a hybrid format.

 Once the Final Oral Examination is scheduled (in accordance with Section 1.10.2) and at least one week prior to the date of the examination, the student or major professor will email an announcement of the public talk to all members of the English department (using the englprofess@iastate.edu listserv).
 If the Final Oral Examination will be held virtually or in hybrid format, instructions for attending the public talk remotely should be included in the announcement.
 Upon receiving the email announcement, the department may post it publicly (e.g., on the department website or on social media), but such public posting will not include the videoconference link.
 The student may share the link with other individuals at their discretion.

 During the public talk component of the Final Oral Examination, the student will present their dissertation project in a research talk (approximately 40 minutes), followed by questions from the audience (approximately 15 minutes).
-At the conclusion of the public talk component, the POS committee will meet privately with the student for committee questions, discussion, and evaluation.
+At the conclusion of the public talk component, the Academic Plan Committee will meet privately with the student for committee questions, discussion, and evaluation.
 The remainder of the process will follow the procedures describe in Section 1.10.2 on the Final Oral Examination.

 Assessment of Progress toward Degree